intel-analytics/ipex-llm/ppml/trusted-big-data-ml/python/docker-gramine/README.md

   openssl genrsa -3 -out enclave-key.pem 3072
 ```

-Then, use the `enclave-key.pem` and the bigdl base image to build your own customer image.
-Change the `IMAGE_MODE` to `customer_image` and run `build-docker-image.sh` again.
+Then, use the `enclave-key.pem` and the bigdl base image to build your own custom image.
+Change the `IMAGE_MODE` to `custom_image` and run `build-docker-image.sh` again.
 In the process, SGX MREnclave will be made and signed without saving the sensitive encalve key inside the final image, which is safer.

 The docker build console will also output `mr_enclave` and `mr_enclave` like below, which are hash values and used to  register your MREnclave in the following.